knutinator/spoon-planner/README.md

 ----
 ## Future Features
-These are features that were considered, but not implemented into the MVP of this project.
+These are features that were considered, but not implemented into the MVP version of this project.
 - Keep track of your energy levels over several days
 - Auto-fill today's schedule based on today's energy
 - Plan days in advance